Scripture tells us that those who hear, and keep, the Word of God are wise, and they will bring forth fruit with patience (Matthew 7:24a; Luke 8:15).

-Is it possible to learn patience in this age of technology, with instant access to nearly anything?
+Patience is essential if we desire to mature and grow in our faith!
+But is it possible to learn patience in this age of technology, with instant gratification and access to nearly anything?

 But there are two things we need to understand.

-First of all, if we are Born-Again, united to Yahushua Messiah [Jesus Messiah], and if we have also received the Baptism in the Holy Spirit, then the Fruits of the Spirit will begin to be very evident in our lives.
-Our relationship with Yahushua Messiah is greatly enriched through the Holy Spirit Baptism.
-And, we also gain a greater ability to exhibit the Fruits of the Spirit.
+First 1), if we are Born-Again, united to Father God through His Son, Yahushua Messiah [the Hebrew name for Jesus Christ], and second 2) if we have received the Baptism in the Holy Spirit, then the Fruits of the Spirit will begin to be very evident in our lives.
+Our relationship with Yahushua Messiah is greatly enriched through the Holy Spirit Baptism, thereby we gain a greater ability to exhibit the Fruits of the Spirit.

 - [If you are not sure if you have received the Holy Spirit Baptism, see: Have You Received the Holy Spirit Since You Believed?]

-However, by the enabling grace and mercy of our Heavenly Father, the Holy Spirit can indwell us, through the Holy Spirit Baptism, and assist us in gaining His Fruit of the Spirit.
+However, by the enabling grace and mercy of our Heavenly Father, the Holy Spirit can indwell us, through the Holy Spirit Baptism.
+The power we receive through the baptism in the Holy Spirit is His enabling grace upon us to help us in possessing His Fruit of the Spirit.
+(Acts 1:8a)

 Four Helpful Clues

 There are a few clues that I have discovered [with the Holy Spirit’s help!], that can be helpful in cultivating this wonderful Fruit of the Spirit called patience.
-Here are a four clues that I’ve discovered:
+Here are four clues: